threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/rivine/README.md

 # Jumpscale Client for Rivine

+## Rivine client usage

+The rivine client itself is only intended as a library for other projects, such as [TfChain](../tfchain/README.md).
+If you are interested in using a client, please check the client of the correct chain, rather than this library.

+## Provided functionality

 This is a thin client/wallet for Rivine blockchains.
 This means that it communicates with full nodes but does not store the blockchain locally and does not participate in the peer to peer protocol.